dot-alter/Altered-Icons/CONTRIBUTING.md

   - `chore:` for updating CHANGELOG or internal tooling; does **not** affect style version directly unless it accompanies a `feat` or `fix`.

 ### tagging releases

+Altered-Icons uses **semantic versioning per style**.
+Each style (e.g., `chubby-line`, `chubby-fill`) can have its own independent version, tracked via Git tags.
+The global repository version (`package.json` at root) reflects overall project releases but does not automatically update with every style release.

 - Tags must always point to the commit that represents a **complete, releasable state**:
   - Includes new icons (feat) **and** updated CHANGELOG entries.
   - Example: `chubby-line-v0.11.0`